King's Scout (Scouts Association of Malaysia): Association of Top Achiever Scouts

 The candidates who are awarded the King's Scout Badge are eligible to apply to become the member of the Association of Top Achiever Scouts (ATAS) (Malay: Persatuan Pengakap Berprestasi Tinggi) and get their badge.
 This badge is worn on the left arm of the candidate and under the King's Scout Badge.

-In Scouts Association of Malaysia, to qualify for the ATAS badge, a candidate must receive one of these awards, either:
+In the Scouts Association of Malaysia, to qualify for the ATAS badge, a candidate must receive one of these awards, either: